StratusOnMaestro Studio Ensemble

 Figure 1.
 The Azure Translator blade in the Azure Portal.

-Store the API Key in Maestro Studio Solo's Settings
+Store the API Key in Maestro Studio Ensemble's Settings

-With the Translator account created and the key retrieved, you need to add the API key to Maestro Studio Solo's settings, as shown in this screenshot:
+With the Translator account created and the key retrieved, you need to add the API key to Maestro Studio Ensemble's settings, as shown in this screenshot:

 Figure 2.
-Setting the Azure Translator API key in Maestro Studio Solo's Settings api tab.
+Setting the Azure Translator API key in Maestro Studio Ensemble's Settings api tab.

 Enable UI Extensions

 Figure 3.
-Enabling adding UI extensions from Maestro Studio Solo's Settings general tab.
+Enabling adding UI extensions from Maestro Studio Ensemble's Settings general tab.

 Importing an Azure Application into the Visual Designer